18F/join.tts.gsa.gov/positions/Information Technology Specialist GS13.md

 To qualify, you must have one (1) year of specialized experience at the next lower GS-grade (or equivalent).
 Specialized experience is defined as follows:

-- Experience with the design, roadmap, vision, technical direction, or identification of user needs for a project, product, platform, or services.
+- Experience working with the design, roadmap, or technical implementation for a project, product, platform, or services.
-- Experience providing project or product leadership for a project, product, platform, or services.
+- Experience building relationships or alignment with stakeholders.
-- Experience leading a project, product, platform, or service utilizing iterative or agile methodologies.
+- Experience coordinating or implementing findings in support of a project, product, platform or service.
-- Experience working with cross-functional teams to deliver a product, platform, or service.
+- Experience working collaborating with technical teams in support of a project, product, platform or service.

 ## How to Apply